VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 # The correct statistical structure is sequential, not multivariate.
 If modeled together, the proper framework would be conditional: first model tumor occurrence, then model malignancy given neoplasia.
 A multivariate model does not capture this hierarchy.

+## Why We Do Not Transform or Remove Outliers in a Beta-Binomial PGLMM

+**1. Outlier removal is unnecessary and harmful for discrete count data**
+Outlier removal matters in Gaussian models where extreme values distort the mean and variance.
+In binomial and beta-binomial models, the response is bounded, discrete, and naturally includes many zeros or values near the boundaries.
+These are not statistical outliers.
+Removing species with high or low prevalence removes the real biological signal rather than noise.

+**2. Transformations do not apply to count-based responses**
+Transforms like log, sqrt, Box-Cox, or arcsine are used for continuous responses to stabilize variance.
+They should not be applied to binomial counts or proportions because the distribution already accounts for boundedness and variance.
+Transforming counts breaks the likelihood and destroys interpretability.
+Predictors (such as body mass) may be transformed, but the response must remain untransformed.

+**3. Misconceptions come from using linear models on proportions**
+Transformations and outlier filtering are common in linear models that treat prevalence as a continuous variable.
+In a beta-binomial PGLMM, the likelihood already handles overdispersion, boundedness, and skew.
+Zero inflation and phylogenetic structure absorb the remaining heterogeneity, making transformations unnecessary.

+**4. The real challenges in cancer data are structural, not outliers**
+Issues such as overdispersion, phylogenetic correlation, excess zeros, and uneven sampling are inherent to cross-species cancer data.
+These are correctly handled by the dispersion parameter, the phylogenetic covariance matrix, and the zero-inflation component, and not by transforming the response or deleting observations.

 ```r